Nature-Based Solutions for Coastal Hazards

 This course prepares coastal planners and managers for planning and implementing green or natural infrastructure projects to reduce coastal natural hazards in their communities.

 Part 1: The Basics

-- A 45-minute, self-guided online module covers foundational concepts prior to attending the in-person event.
+- A 1-hour, self-guided online module covers foundational concepts prior to attending the in-person event.

 Part 2: Developing a Strategy

 - An in-person, one-day event allows participants to interact with their peers and local experts to develop a green infrastructure strategy.

 - Describe how green or natural infrastructure contributes to reducing the impacts of hazards and building resilience

 - Analyze considerations for choosing and planning green or natural infrastructure projects, including hazard reduction benefits, co-benefits, design, maintenance, and cost

 - Identify and assess approaches for successful implementation, including planning, funding, and engaging partners and stakeholders

 - Identify local green or natural infrastructure projects and connect with local experts who can provide additional information and guidance